Type of Journey

 The animals spend several months grazing and trekking the bountiful plains of the Mara.
 In comparison to Serengeti, Masai Mara is a much bigger reserve.
 As a result, a Kenya migration safari becomes much more prominent.
 Moreover, the dramatic river crossings are best seen in the mara.

-The movement of the migration is almost unpredictable and relies mostly on the climate.
+The movement of migration is almost unpredictable and relies mostly on the climate.
 To provide a general overview, this timeline roughly explains how the wildebeest move.
 According to this, travelers can plan their Kenya migration safari.

 January to March